ficusrukkha/Dhamma-Study/content/author/links.md

 ---

 ## Absolute Links
-Absolute links start with `https://`.
+Absolute links start with a `https://`.
 Absolute links are great for moving the browser to another website.
 Here's the Markdown you would enter for an absolute link to SuttaCentral: